yazhik12/protest-away/README.md

 Avaaz.org
 IPetitions.org

-2.As a User, I can Call your local representative
+1. As a User, I can Call your local representative

 The API gets called and provides a list of representatives in your area (Get reference from KHoury)

-3.As a User, I can Donate to an affiliated civic group This tab will open up a page that will have the links of websites that collect Donation,
+1. As a User, I can Donate to an affiliated civic group This tab will open up a page that will have the links of websites that collect Donation,

 Color of Change  https://secure.actblue.com/contribute/page/support-us